quicwg/load-balancers/draft-ietf-quic-load-balancers.md

      described in BCP 14 (RFC 2119) (RFC 8174) when, and only when, they appear in all capitals, as shown here.";

   revision "2021-01-29" {
     description
       "Initial Version";
     reference
       "RFC XXXX, QUIC-LB: Generating Routable QUIC Connection IDs";
   }

   container quic-lb {
     presence "The container for QUIC-LB configuration.";

     description
       "QUIC-LB container.";

     typedef quic-lb-key {
       type yang:hex-string {
         length 47;
       }
       description
         "This is a 16-byte key, represented with 47 bytes";
     }

     list cid-configs {
       key "config-rotation-bits";
       description
         "List up to three load balancer configurations";

       leaf config-rotation-bits {
         type uint8 {
           range "0..2";
         }
         mandatory true;
         description
           "Identifier for this CID configuration.";
       }

       leaf first-octet-encodes-cid-length {
         type boolean;
         default false;
         description
           "If true, the six least significant bits of the first CID octet encode the CID length minus one.";
       }

-       container server-ids {
+      leaf cid-key {
+        type quic-lb-key;
         description
-           "Parameters for server IDs";
+          "Key for encrypting the connection ID.
+If absent, the configuration uses the Plaintext algorithm.";
+      }

+      leaf nonce-length {
+        type uint8 {
+          range "8..16";
+        }
+        must '(../cid-key)' {
+          error-message "nonce-length only valid if cid-key is set";
+        }
+        description
+          "Length, in octets, of the nonce.
+If absent when cid-key is present, the configuration uses the Block Cipher Algorithm.
+           If present along with cid-key, the configurationuses the Stream Cipher Algorithm.";
+      }

+      leaf lb-timeout {
+        type uint32;
+        description
+          "Existence means the configuration uses dynamic Server ID allocation.
+           Time (in seconds) to keep a server ID allocation if no packets with that server ID arrive.";
+      }

       leaf server-id-length {
         type uint8 {
           range "1..18";
         }
-           must '((sid-allocation = dynamic) and . <= 7) or
+        must '(../lb-timeout and . <= 7) or
-                  ((sid-allocation = static) and
+               (not(../lb-timeout) and
-                   (not(cid-key) and . <= 16) or
+                (not(../cid-key) and . <= 16) or
-                   (cid-key) and not(nonce-len) and . <= 12) or
+                ((../nonce-length) and . <= (19 - ../nonce-length)) or
-                   ((cid-key) and (nonce-len) and . <= (19 - nonce-len))))' {
+                ((../cid-key) and not(../nonce-length) and . <= 12))' {
           error-message
-               "Server ID length too long for routing algorithm and server ID allocation method.";
+            "Server ID length too long for routing algorithm and server ID allocation method";
         }
         mandatory true;
         description
           "Length (in octets) of a server ID.
 Further range-limited by sid-allocation, cid-key, and nonce-length.";
       }

-         choice sid-allocation {
-           description "Server ID allocation method";

-           case dynamic {
-             leaf lb-timeout {
-               type uint32;
-               mandatory true;
-               description
-                 "Time (in seconds) to keep a server ID allocation if no packets with that server ID arrive.";
-             }
-           }

-           case static {
-             list mappings {
+      list server-id-mappings {
+        when "not(../lb-timeout)";
         key "server-id";
         description "Statically allocated Server IDs";

         leaf server-id {
           type yang:hex-string;
-                 must 'string-length(.) = 3 * ../../server-id-length - 1';
+          must "string-length(.) = 3 * ../../server-id-length - 1";
           mandatory true;
           description
             "An allocated server ID";
         }

         leaf server-address {
           type inet:ip-address;
           mandatory true;
           description
             "Destination address corresponding to the server ID";
         }
       }
     }
-         }

-         leaf cid-key {
+    container retry-service-config {
-           type quic-lb-key;
       description
-             "Key for encrypting the connection ID.
-If absent, the configuration uses the Plaintext algorithm.";
-         }

-         leaf nonce-length {
-           type uint8 {
-             range "8..16";
-           }
-           must '(cid-key)' {
-             error-message "nonce-length only valid if cid-key is set";
-           }
-           description
-             "Length, in octets, of the nonce.
-If absent when cid-key is present, the configuration uses the Block Cipher Algorithm.
-              If present along with cid-key, the configurationuses the Stream Cipher Algorithm.";
-         }
-       }
-     }

-     container retry-service-config {
-       description "Configuration of Retry Service";
+        "Configuration of Retry Service.
+If supported-versions is empty, there is no retry service.
+If token-keys is empty, it uses the non-shared- state service.
+If present, it uses shared-state tokens.";

       leaf-list supported-versions {
         type uint32;
         description
           "QUIC versions that the retry service supports.
 If empty, there is no retry service.";
       }

       leaf unsupported-version-default {
         type enumeration {
           enum allow {
             description "Unsupported versions admitted by default";
           }
           enum deny {
             description "Unsupported versions denied by default";
           }
         }
         default allow;
         description
           "Are unsupported versions not in version-exceptions allowed or denied?";
       }

       leaf-list version-exceptions {
         type uint32;
         description
           "Exceptions to the default-deny or default-allow rule.";
       }

-       choice retry-algorithm {
-         description
-           "Coordination algorithm for Retry Services.
-If supported- versions is an empty list, there is no functioning service.";

-         case non-shared-state { }

-         case shared-state {
       list token-keys {
         key "key-sequence-number";
+        description
-             description "list of active keys, for key rotation purposes.";
+          "list of active keys, for key rotation purposes.
+Existence implies shared-state format";

         leaf key-sequence-number {
           type uint8;
           mandatory true;
           description
             "Identifies the key used to encrypt the token";
         }

         leaf token-key {
           type quic-lb-key;
           mandatory true;
           description
             "16-byte key to encrypt the token";
         }

         leaf token-iv {
           type yang:hex-string {
             length 23;
           }
           mandatory true;
           description
             "8-byte IV to encrypt the token, encoded in 23 bytes";
-             }
-           }
         }
       }
     }
   }
 }
 ~~~